Spectral Decimation of Quantum Many-Body Hamiltonians: Statistical Mixtures

 Generally, this Poisson component of the mixture is a fraction $M$ of it, which also corresponds to the value of the PDF near the origin.
 What remains, of size $(1-M)$ is the correlated component of the mixture, the ``characteristic symmetry sector'' (CSS).
 The spectral decimation, applied to a mixture, separates the Poisson component from the CSS.
 Its output, a spectrum of size $d_{\text{out}}$, will then be distributed according to the correlated component of Eq.~\eqref{e_approximate_statistical_mixture}.
 The size of the CSS extracted through the spectral decimation is a Gaussian random variable with an expectation value

 This is the central result of this paper: $d_{\text{out}}$ is the size of CSS where all energies are statistically dependent.
 If all spectra have the same dimensions $d_i = d/N$, then it is easy to see that also $\mathbb{E}[d_{\text{out}}] = d/N$.
 On the other hand, if the densities are not equal, $d_{\text{out}}$ is dominated by the largest sectors.
 Finally, if the system has uncorrelated energy levels -- which is the case of strongly-interacting integrable systems and free ones -- $\mathbb{E}[d_{\text{out}}] = 1$, since $d_i = 1$.
 Information about the variance of $d_{\text{out}}$ can be found in Appendix~\ref{a_details_decimation}.
 In other words, in the absence of explicit symmetry generators that allow us to sift the energies of the $N$ blocks, the spectrum of the mixture only retains information about a CSS with a ``size-biased'' dimension, or, in other words, by the frequency that two consecutive energies belong to the same sub-block.
+The CSS is a natural probe of the two-level spectral correlations.
+However it also influences dynamical quantities which probe long-range correlations, like the spectral form factor.
+In Appendix~\ref{a_numerical_checks} this latter dynamical quantity is studied varying the size of the CSS.